brainhack-school2020/ArsIsabelle_BHS_Project/README.md

 # Results

-## Progress Overview
+## Progress Overview (at Week 4)

-### Progress at Week 2
-After extensive research, I obtained and downloaded a pre-processed FFR dataset from EBJC and classifiers scripts from FL for an HMM, a SVM, a cross-correlation and a STLM classifiers adjusted for EEG-FFR.
-I obtained the author's permissions to share this content, installed the gpu MATLAB Toolbox on my computer.
-However, I faced issues running the scripts locally and decided to try to run the classifiers on my Lab server.
-At that moment, I was verifying the compatibility of jupyter notebooks with MATLAB.
-My next steps, were to run the classifiers, and if it worked, to write detailled explanations for each steps in a parralel version of the scripts.

-### Results at Week 4
-Although it was quicker to run the scripts on the lab server, I faced challenges with the jupyter notebook as it required configuration to which I did not have access to on the server.
-I realized that I missed elements to have a reproducible workflow so I decided to adapt to tutorial in orger to have all this information.
-By the end of this project, I became able to run classifiers on EEG-FFR and have a structured workflow that I will be able to reuse in the future.
-I also have MIT licences & procedures for futur scripts, an archived EEG-FFR dataset on osf.oi, and got my lab more invades by open sciences practices
+I faced a few challenges with the matlab jupyter notebook as it required extra installation and set-up that needed to be addressed to access the tutorial.
+I realized that I missed elements to have a more reproducible workflow so I decided to adapt to tutorial accordingly.
+I found myself with a lot more text than I would have thought for something beginner friendly!
+However, by the end of this project, I became able to run classifiers on EEG-FFR and have a structure for the scripts and  workflow documentation that I will be able to reuse in the future.
+I must say that there is a considerable amount of revisions needed in my HMM Notebook and on the overall documentation for this tutorial to be beginner friendly.
+I actually ended up making a notebook with a tutorial on how to use the tools of this tutorial!!
+There is also a lot of text epuration that I need to do, and the scripts needs a bit of modification (for the subjects selection, in order to be able to reproduce all the figures).
+In order to be usable with other datasets, the script setup.m still require more comments and annotations).
+I also have MIT licences that needs to be extended & procedures for futur scripts that needs to be archived.
+Nevertheless, the EEG-FFR dataset is achived on osf.oi and I feel that I got my lab more invaded by open sciences practices.
+So at this point, the seeds are at least planted and I hope that this project, even if in arougher shape right now, will grow from there!

 ## HMM Classification Results